xubingyue/avocadodb/Documentation/Books/Manual/Foxx/GettingStarted.md

 We're using the `save` and `document` methods of the collection object to store and retrieve documents in the collection we created in our setup script.
 Because we don't care what the documents look like we allow any attributes on the request body and just accept an object.

-Because the key will be automatically generated by ArangoDB when one wasn't specified in the request body, we're using `Object.assign` to apply the attributes of the metadata object returned by the `save` method to the document before returning it from our first route.
+Because the key will be automatically generated by AvocadoDB when one wasn't specified in the request body, we're using `Object.assign` to apply the attributes of the metadata object returned by the `save` method to the document before returning it from our first route.

 The `document` method returns a document in a collection by its `_key` or `_id`.
-However when no matching document exists it throws an `ArangoError` exception.
-Because we want to provide a more descriptive error message than ArangoDB does out of the box, we need to handle that error explicitly.
+However when no matching document exists it throws an `AvocadoError` exception.
+Because we want to provide a more descriptive error message than AvocadoDB does out of the box, we need to handle that error explicitly.

-All `ArangoError` exceptions have a truthy attribute `isArangoError` that helps you recognizing these errors without having to worry about `instanceof` checks.
+All `AvocadoError` exceptions have a truthy attribute `isAvocadoError` that helps you recognizing these errors without having to worry about `instanceof` checks.
 They also provide an `errorNum` and an `errorMessage`.
-If you want to check for specific errors you can just import the `errors` object from the `@arangodb` module instead of having to memorize numeric error codes.
+If you want to check for specific errors you can just import the `errors` object from the `@avocadodb` module instead of having to memorize numeric error codes.

 Instead of defining our own response logic for the error case we just use `res.throw`, which makes the response object throw an exception Foxx can recognize and convert to the appropriate server response.
 We also pass along the exception itself so Foxx can provide more diagnostic information when we want it to.